Reflect community views

-The Justice Party is calling on federal, state and territory governments to legislate for a public sex offenders register as a matter of priority in 2019.
+The Justice Party is calling on federal, state and territory governments to legislate for a public sex offenders register as a matter of priority.
 We want a public register because sexual predators rely on anonymity.
 It is one of their most powerful weapons -- especially against children.
 In many child abuse cases, the child victim is told 'this is a secret'.

 Sexual offences often result in suppression orders unlike other violent crimes.
 These suppression orders are often introduced under the guise of 'it's to protect the victim' but, in fact, it is aimed at protecting the identity of the offender.